[Latest] What is a Battery Management System (BMS)?

 Understanding battery packs and lithium-ion batteries

-In terms of advantages, lithium-ion batteries offer high power-to-weight ratio, high energy efficiency, low self-discharge characteristics and excellent high-temperature performance.
+In terms of advantages, lithium-ion batteries offer high power-to-weight ratio, high energy efficiency, low self-discharge characteristics and excellent high temperature performance.

 How does a battery management system (BMS) work?

 Balancing: A BMS ensures that individual cells in a battery pack are balanced.
-It balances the voltage between cells by transferring energy from higher voltage cells to lower voltage cells.
+It equalizes the voltage between cells by transferring energy from higher voltage cells to lower voltage cells.
 This balancing process helps maximize the capacity and longevity of the entire battery pack.

 Timeusb integrated battery management system